10 Blind Snakes Around The World

 Source: iNaturalist user Mohammad Amin Ghaffari – CC BY 4.0

-A harmless underground serpent of the Middle East and northeast Africa.
-You can find the long-nosed worm snake in dry, arid semi-deserts of Israel, Saudi Arabia, Egypt, Syria and many more.
+A harmless underground species of the Middle East and North Africa.
+The long-nosed worm snake can be found in Israel, Saudi Arabia, Egypt and many more.
+It’s a species of dry, semi-deserts, which rarely encounters humans due to its shy burrowing ways.

-Myriopholis macrorhyncha closely resembles a worm from a distance, but they have a vertebrae and their body is covered with tiny scales.
-Their one distinguishing feature is their pink colours, rather than the typical brown.
+Long-nosed worm snakes closely resemble an actual worm from a distance, but they have a vertebrae, and their body is covered with tiny scales.
+Their most obvious distinguishing feature is their pink colours, rather than the typical brown.

-Long-nosed worm snakes are restricted in their prey, eating only creatures which share their underground habitats and are tiny enough for them to swallow, such as termites and termite larvae.
-This is an egg-laying species, typically in batches of 3.
-Myriopholis macrorhyncha occasionally ventures to the surface at twilight, poking their heads out of small cracks and holes.
+Long-nosed worm snakes are restricted in their prey, feeding only on creatures which share their underground habits, and are tiny enough to swallow, such as termites and termite laevae.
+This is an egg-laying species, typically in batches of 2.
+Long-nosed worm snakes occasionally venture to the surface at twilight, poking their heads out of small cracks and holes.

 2 Brahminy blind snake